 The Cottage at Bromley

 Enjoyable finds in archives often emerge between the lines.
-Inside the RIBA drawings collection, which is organised to form a narrative celebrating architects and their works, we found a little gem of modern cultural history, consisting of three architectural plans and four letters (ten pages altogether, eight in transcript, two typed).
-The whole related to a project carried out between summer 1934 and January 1935 by the architect Godfrey Samuel to design a ‘Cottage at Bromley’ for two clients, Dr Fritz Saxl and Dr Gertrud Bing.
+Inside RIBA Collections, which is organised to form a narrative celebrating architects and their works, we found a gem of modern cultural history, consisting of three architectural plans and four letters (ten pages altogether, eight in transcript, two typed).
+The material relates to a project carried out between summer 1934 and January 1935 by the architect Godfrey Samuel to design a ‘Cottage at Bromley’ for two clients, Dr Fritz Saxl and Dr Gertrud Bing.

 The discovery was made by accident.
 We were tracing the building history of the Warburg Institute (Hamburg and London) in a project on the significance of architecture for Aby Warburg’s interrogation of cultural history.
 Bing and Saxl were the director and assistant director of the Institute who, in collaboration with many others, were able to orchestrate the removal of Warburg’s iconic library from Hamburg in 1933, as National Socialist politics threatened both its activities and its existence.